storybookjs/marko/docs/addons/addon-types.md

 ### Tabs

 Tab addons allow you to create your own custom tabs in Storybook.
-For example the official [@storybook/addon-docs](../writing-docs/introduction.md) uses this pattern.
+For example, the official [@storybook/addon-docs](../writing-docs/introduction.md) uses this pattern.

 ![Storybook tab addon](./storybook-tab.png)